What to Look for When Inspecting Your Bearings

 4. Clean the bearing’s components using a degreaser or solvent.

 5. Inspect for evidence of Electrical Discharge Machining (EDM).
 EDM damage is millions of microscopic electrical pits created when shaft voltage discharges through the motor’s bearings.
-The electrical voltage overcomes the dielectric of the bearing lubrication and instantaneously arcs through the inner race, through the rolling elements, and to the outer race.
-The individual pits are usually between 5 and 10 microns in diameter.
+The voltage voltage across the bearing overcomes the dielectric of the bearing lubrication and arcs through the inner race, through the rolling elements, and to the outer race.
+These arcs produce microscopic pits, usually between 5 and 10 microns in diameter.
+Over time, continued pitting causes frosting.

 6. Frosting: Frosting appears to be a grey discolored line around all, or part, of the bearing race and evident in both the inner and outer race.
-Both mechanical wear and EDM causes that discoloration.
-Use a microscope to determine if the line is EDM or of a mechanical nature.
+Both mechanical wear and EDM can cause that discoloration.
+Use a microscope to determine whether the line is EDM or mechanically produced.

 If the motor was operated by a VFD with no bearing protection installed, there is a high likelihood that the frosting is from EDM.

-Fluting Damage: Identified by a distinctive washboard pattern.
-A distinctive washboard pattern identifies fluting damage, seen using the naked eye or with 10x magnification.
+Fluting Damage: Identified by a distinctive washboard or picket fence pattern.
+This washboard pattern is called fluting.
+Fluting can be seen using the naked eye or with 10x magnification.

 Take care to identify the correct electrical fluting damage using the observed damage.
-Sometimes, fluting gets confused with mechanical bearing damage such as brinelling or false brinelling.
+Sometimes fluting is confused with mechanical bearing damage such as brinelling or false brinelling.